refinedev/refine/documentation/docs/guides-and-concepts/theme/material-ui.md

 ```

 :::tip
-"Get a designer's opinion anyway - you'll be happy with the end result!"
+Get a designer's opinion anyway - you'll be happy with the end result!
 :::

 When we easy-override our LightTheme, it's going to look like this: